2026 Catalytic Converters Buyers Guide

 Key Considerations When Buying Catalytic Converters

-Ensure the catalytic converter meets EPA standards and is legal in your state.
-California has stricter CARB certification requirements that differ from federal EPA standards for emissions equipment.
+Ensure your catalytic converter meets EPA standards and your state's emission requirements.
+California has stricter CARB standards that require specific certifications for legal installation.

 Warranty Coverage